mickcrosse/mTRF-Toolbox/README.md

 * Downsample the data when conducting large-scale multivariate analyses to reduce running time, e.g., 128 Hz or 64 Hz.
 * Normalise or standardise the data beforehand.
 We recommend normalising by the standard deviation.
-This will stabalise regularisation across trials/subjects/groups and facilitate a smaller parameter search.
+This will stabalise regularization across trials/subjects/groups and facilitate a smaller parameter search.
 * Enter the start and finish time lags in milliseconds.
 Enter positive lags for post-stimulus mapping and negative lags for pre-stimulus